vcali02/micelio/README.md

 ## As a user you can:
 - explore the four pillars of expansion
 - explore methods for expansion
-- view your growth
 - navigate home
 - explore recommended stimuli
 - learn about micelio
-- log in and out
+- create an account, log in and out

 ## Wireframe